waxim/slimmvc/readme.md

 to the browser.

 ## Controllers
 Controllers extend Controller with the class name being the name you wish for your URI.
-Methods should be suffixed with the verb they should be avliable to, if you wish a function to run for more than one verb you will have to add a utility to your class (see below.)
-If a class has a $verb variable it will treat the whole controller with that variable and you will not need a verb suffix on method names.

     class Say extends Controller {